pymc-devs/video-timestamps/videos-list/30-quan.md

 06:55 The posterior distribution
 09:58 Applying Gaussian Processes (GP) to model a latent function 14:18 Defining hyperparameters of a GP model
-16:15 What makes these Bayesian technique unique to machine learning 17:07 Example: Linear regression using Bayesian techniques 20:52 Applying the Bayesian framework to neural networks 22:31 Part 2: Bayesian Decision Theory
+16:15 What makes these Bayesian techniques unique to machine learning 17:07 Example: Linear regression using Bayesian techniques 20:52 Applying the Bayesian framework to neural networks 22:31 Part 2: Bayesian Decision Theory